Serpent27/Wyndhim/README.md

 The ADDs propogate changes between bits and those changes get split and distributed among the rest of the message.
 AKA it's a normal SP-Network except with less emphasis on the *substitution* and more emphasis on *permutation*.
 Since I still need a reasonable amount of substitution to prevent it from becoming the world's most ridiculous extension of Vigenere, I used the S-Box simply to allow the permutation to create the effect of better substitution.

 I could go on about the design rationale (for example, why I chose to use 0b10101010/0b01010101 as the bitmask for diffusion and not 0b00001111/0b11110000, 0b10010011/0b01101100, etc) but I'm getting tired so maybe I'll release an update tomorrow to explain...
 Or maybe not, who knows?

+So, why is this algorithm made how it's made?

+If you notice above, I used the bitmask `0b10101010/0b01010101` to provide diffusion.
+I could have chosen 0b00001111/0b11110000, 0b10010011/0b01101100, etc; but I chose a very boring alternating pattern of `0`s and `1`s.
+Why?

+If you look at the S-Box-like operation I perform the most nonlinear part is an addition; making the S-Box (more than) slightly less-than-ideal.
+The reason I did this instead of implementing a proper S-Box is to prevent the need for lookup tables, or any non-constant-time operation.
+I didn't even like having the `ADD`s in there because I don't trust hardware manufacturers to keep their microcode constant-time, even for the most basic of operations.
+As such, the choice is to embrace timing attacks, speculative execution, etc; or sacrifice the S-Box in hopes that I can make up for it in other ways.

+If you know much about binary addition you'll know that any 2 bits that are both HIGH (1+1) will affect the position immediately more significant than them in the output.
+For this reason, I used an `ADD byte m[i], 0xFF` to propogate changes to nearby bits.
+I also used an XOR (actually 2 XORs) to create nonlinearity in which bits get flipped.
+Then, every flipped bit gets whisked away to meet up with other bits from somewhere else in the cipher; this way nonlinearity comes from the differences of which bits get moved where, instead of relying on the S-Box for that effect.
+Instead of using nonlinear operations I opted to use separate linear operations that fail to interact linearly when combined.

+For example, raising to an exponent is just repeated multiplication; multiplication is just repeated addition; and addition is as linear as an operation gets.
+But the way you use it causes it to *become* nonlinear.
+An XOR is linear, and an ADD is linear, but the operations mess with each others' mechanics to create something distinctly nonlinear.
+Then, you take half the bits, replace them with bits from an entirely separate part of the message, then do it again.
+See where I'm going with this?

+Imagine the polynomial `y=(x-5)(x-2)(x+8)(x-4)(x+7) + k`.
+That's a pretty linear system, and easy to work with.
+But what if I changed it to `y=((x XOR z)-5)(x-2)(x XOR z)(x-4)((x+7) XOR z) + k`?
+Would it help if I said `z=8`?
+It's Galois field arithmetic mixed with regular arithmetic.
+Each simple enough: they're both linear, but they don't play well together.

+Then all I need to do is propogate those nonlinearities as far as possible as fast as possible.
+Hence I used `10101010` as my bitmask - it's got more surface area to propogate changes.

+#### In short,
+I'm proposing we mix Galois fields with traditional arithmetic.
+Or more generally, mix things that don't like mixing - after all, isn't that what cryptography's all about?

+*And it's only using constant-time operations.*